SaifAqel/Boiler_Model/Thesis/chapters/01_intro.md

 Industrial shell boilers remain one of the most widely deployed technologies for producing saturated steam and hot water in small to medium industrial plants.
 Their popularity arises from their compact construction, robust heat transfer surfaces, straightforward operation, and comparatively low installation and maintenance requirements.
 Typical applications span food and beverage processing, chemicals and pharmaceuticals, textiles, healthcare, and general manufacturing sectors where steady, reliable steam generation is essential for heating, processing, and auxiliary services.

-Despite their apparent simplicity, the thermal behaviour of shell boilers is governed by tightly coupled processes: multi stage radiative and convective heat transfer, natural circulation boiling inside the pressure parts, complex flue gas property variations, and geometry dependent hydraulic losses.
+Despite their apparent simplicity, the thermal behavior of shell boilers is governed by tightly coupled processes: multi stage radiative and convective heat transfer, natural circulation boiling inside the pressure parts, complex flue gas property variations, and geometry dependent hydraulic losses.
 Modern operation demands higher efficiency, reduced emissions, increased reliability, and improved control.

 This thesis develops a physics based model for a three pass fire tube shell boiler that integrates combustion calculations, detailed flue gas thermophysical properties, multi stage heat transfer modelling, and hydraulic loss estimation.
 The model is implemented as a one dimensional marching solver applied to six sequential heat exchange stages: